kaleabmelkie/meseret/README.md

 ## `IServerAppConfig` Options

 The `name` option is the only required of all the `IServerAppConfig` options.
-Below is a lost of all the available options:
+Below is a list of all the available options:

 Option Name | Data Type | Description
 --- | --- | ---